SCOPE OF THIS CHAPTER

 In all investigations of organised abuse, it is essential that staff involved maintain a high level of confidentiality in relation to the information in their possession without jeopardising the investigation or the welfare of the children involved.Subsequent information generated throughout the investigation should only be shared on a 'need to know' basis.

-For further guidance see also Complex Child Abuse Investigations: Inter-Agency Issues, HO & DH 2002
+For further guidance, see also College of Policing: Managing Complex Child Abuse Investigations.

 These procedures must be implemented in conjunction with the procedures on abuse by those working with children where appropriate see Allegations Against Staff or Volunteers Procedure and Historical and Non-Recent Abuse Procedure.